seph702/LevelViewer64/README.md

 - Sizes of Piranha Plants and Koopas in Tiny Huge Island are wrong.
 - The Ukiki model (in Tall Tall Mountain) doesn't display correctly.
 This is caused by incomplete Geo parsing.
 - Colours are slightly wrong in a few places leading to undesired graphics behavior like with the eyes of Boos and Penguins.
 The Nintendo 64 colour combiner is surprisingly customizable while legacy OpenGL's is not.
 - Some objects are missing.
 Everything has been fully parsed out of the level scripts, so anything that is still missing is loaded in Mario 64 source code by object behavior functions.
-These behaviors functions cannot be parsed and so would have to be manually read, understood, and reimplemented one by one.
+These behavior functions cannot be parsed and so would have to be manually read, understood, and reimplemented one by one.
 - The red deathpit sand in Shifting Sand Land looks wrong?

 ### Known Nonissues

 - Some objects are in strange places.
 There are signs and Bob-ombs floating in the air and Goombas and 1-up mushrooms partially in the ground.
-Level Viewer 64 accurately displays how objects are placed in the Mario 64 source code.
+Level Viewer 64 accurately displays where objects are placed by the Mario 64 source code.
 For all of these objects, their behavior functions in the original source code check collision and make the object fall to the ground.
 So when a level is loaded, a sign might be floating in the air, but a frame later, it is in its normal spot on the ground.

 ### Future Work?